-Our EMS training methodology at BODYTEC® is based on scientific research.
+Our EMS training methodology at BODYTEC® is based on extensive scientific research.
 The past two decades has seen an increasing amount of research done showing the benefits of the technology beyond medical usage, and this has contributed to its popularity.
-However, the first research on EMS dates back to the 1800s.
+However, the first research on EMS training dates back to the 1800s.

 What does research say about EMS training?

 EMS research findings showed that EMS not only activates the major back muscle groups but also the deeper muscle groups which are difficult to activate through conventional training methods.Read the EMS research

 EMS training is an effective form of training to improve strength endurance, speed, explosiveness and flexibility.Read the EMS research